 Keep the focus on your recipients, rather than providing too much unnecessary information about your company.
 Being more customer-centric is never a bad thing.

 Let your recipients know what’s in it for them by talking about the benefits delivered by your products and/or services, instead of simply listing the features.

 Including a reason to act now (not next week, or next month, or never) will help encourage an email opener to make haste.

 The average office worker receives an average of 121 emails per day.
 With those stats, you can’t afford to not stand out in the inbox.
-For more B2B email advice, read our post on four (and a half!) email takeaways from Content Marketing World.
+Contact us to help you optimize your email marketing strategy.